This post may contain affiliate links.

 RV and tent campsites, festival, and concert tickets are now on sale, with the option to camp for 3-5 nights, conveniently at the festival field.
 The All-Festival Pass offers access to the concert and all of the festival activities, entertainment, plus food and beverage trucks.
 There are also vendors offering everything from arts and crafts to camping gear.

-It’s an ideal event for RVers and campers, and already sponsors like Spot2Nite, Harvest Hosts, Open Roads, Battle Born Batteries – and media partners RVLIFE, CampgroundViews.com, and RVing New England – are on board to support the event.
+It’s an ideal event for RVers and campers, and already sponsors like Spot2Nite, Thousand Trails, Harvest Hosts, Open Roads, Battle Born Batteries – and media partners RVLIFE, CampgroundViews.com, and RVing New England – are on board to support the event.
 Of course, we Marc and Julie Bennett of RVLove, will be there, soaking up the fun, doing giveaways, and signing copies of our bestselling books, Living the RV Life and RV HACKS.
-Plus some of your other favorite content creators – stay tuned to find out who else will be there!
+Plus some of your other favorite content creators – read on to find out who else will be there!

 RVers watching the 2017 total solar eclipse in Oregon

 An annular solar eclipse occurs when the moon is too far away to completely block out the sun, leaving a “ring of fire” in the sky.
 It’s a once-in-a-generation event, and the next one won’t occur in the USA for another almost 30 years.
 This annular solar eclipse is being touted as the solar eclipse of the west.
 The next USA total solar eclipse happens in April 2024, and will hit more of the eastern USA.
 Learn more about the next two solar eclipses here.